crixo/k8s-basic-demo/docs/05_workload.md

     ```
     *latest* tag has been added in order to use the existing yaml directly with kustomize w/o required skaffold to deploy into the cluster

-    kind does not allow to load and use *latest* image.
+    Kind [does not allow to load and use *latest* image](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster).
+Actually it's k8s itself that always try to get images with tag latest even if they are already present in the node.
     todo-app-xxxx is in status *ImagePullBackOff* due to missing image with tag *latest*
     So let's push it to docker hun so king we'll get from there
     ```